Sunderland AFC Ladies Club History

 The Lady Black Cats achieved a respectable fifth place finish in 2009 before winning the FA Women’s National Premier League for the first time in their history whilst also reaching the quarter-finals of both the League Cup and Women’s FA Cup.

-Now exerting their dominance on the women’s game in the north, Sunderland won the FA Women’s Premier League for a second consecutive campaign whilst also adding the League Cup to their trophy cabinet.
+Exerting their dominance on the women’s game in the north, Sunderland won the FA Women’s Premier League for a second consecutive campaign whilst also adding the League Cup to their trophy cabinet.

 Mulhern, who was the longest serving manager in the women’s game, won the Manager of the Year award for a second time.